shubhamksharma/Twitter-Sentiments-Analysis/README.md

 There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.

 1. tweepy
+2. textblob
-2. pandas
+3. pandas
-3. matplotlib
+4. matplotlib
-4. seaborn
+5. seaborn
-5. nltk
+6. nltk
-6. wordcloud
+7. wordcloud